top of page

 In addition, in line with current standards of research transparency, the survey design and analysis strategy have been pre-registered with the Koestler Unit Study Registry at the University of Edinburgh in Scotland (2) .

-Participants had the possibility to fill in the questionnaire without giving their name.
-All proper names and place names have been anonymised.
-Once the data had been processed by our team, the results of the survey were presented in a completely anonymous manner, excluding any individual identification.
+Participants have the possibility to fill in the questionnaire without giving their name.
+All proper names and place names are anonymised.
+Once the data is processed by our team, the results of the survey are presented in a completely anonymous manner, excluding any individual identification.

 We first invited participants to describe their ADC in their own words in a dialogue box.
 If the participants had experienced several ADCs, we asked them to describe only one contact, choosing the most significant one.
-The questions were then presented with multiple choice options.
-Many questions were combined with follow-up questions with a dialogue box.
+The questions are then presented with multiple choice options.
+Many questions are combined with follow-up questions with a dialogue box.

 Acknowledgements

-We should like to gratefully acknowledge the kind support of the Bial Foundation (award 169/20), the Society for Psychical Research Survival Fund, and an anonymous benefactor, which have enabled this work to take place.
+We should like to gratefully acknowledge the kind support of the Bial Foundation, the Society for Psychical Research Survival Fund, and an anonymous benefactor, which allows us to conduct this survey.

 (1) Ref: FHSRECSS00084